landaire/landaire.net/content/2026-07-09-memory-safety-by-default-is-non-negotiable.md

 Not to mention, there are target platform requirements that make it difficult to write anything but C or C++.
 I can't compile Rust for the Xbox 360 (yet), so even I'm forced to write C or C++ if I want to write some hacks.

-But no _new_ critical codebases should be written in these languages if it can be avoided.
+But no _new_ codebases on an attack surface should be written in these languages if it can be avoided.
 The cost across many axes -- including genuine harm to users who have _nothing_ to do with the code side of things -- is unacceptable.

-Things like Ghostty and TigerBeetle (Zig projects) aren't really critical stacks in the sense that they are on an attack surface **and** critical.
-I mean this when I say it: have fun building in your favorite programming language for these types of applications.

-Bun I'd argue _is_ critical since it has builtin libraries for processing network requests/images/compression/crypto and, as a runtime, who knows how people are going to use the language itself.

 The Chromium Project's [Rule of 2](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/security/rule-of-2.md) puts it best: